Using Microsoft Planner with CodeTwo software

 In Microsoft Planner scenario, we recommend using the same template for Outlook (client-side) and cloud (server-side) messages as shown in Fig. 17.
 To learn how to copy templates between signature modes, read this article.

 If you use CodeTwo Email Signatures 365 and you don't want the software to add signatures to comments and email notifications in Microsoft Planner, follow the steps presented in this article.

 I receive a non-delivery report for notifications sent by Microsoft Planner when I create/modify a task

-Let us say that your user - Adele V. - receives a non-delivery report (NDR) in OWA when she creates a task in the Planner group - private 2 plan (Fig. 3.).
+Let us say that one of your users, Adele V., receives a non-delivery report (NDR) in OWA when she creates a task in the Planner group - private 2 plan (Fig. 18.).

-This problem is probably caused by incorrect settings of the Office 365 group connected with the Planner group - private 2 plan.
+This problem is probably caused by incorrect settings of the Microsoft 365 group connected with the Planner group - private 2 plan.

-To verify if your group is configured properly, try sending a normal email from the affected user account to the Office 365 group connected with your plan.
+To verify if your group is configured properly, try sending a normal email from the affected user account to the Microsoft 365 group connected with your plan.
 If you receive a non-delivery report again, this means that the problem is not related to Microsoft Planner.
-You need to check the delivery management settings of your group:
+You need to check the Delivery management settings for your group as follows:

 - Sign in as an admin to your Exchange admin center.

-- Go to recipients > groups, select the Office 365 group connected to your plan and double-click it (or use the pencil button) to edit it.
+- Go to Recipients > Groups and click the Microsoft 365 group connected to your plan on the groups' list.

-- Select delivery management and check the Reject messages from list (Fig. 4.).
-If the list contains the user that receives NDRs (see Fig. 4.) or any other users that are members of this group, you should remove them.
-Otherwise, these users will receive NDRs whenever they send email to this group or create/modify a task in the associated plan in Microsoft Planner.
+- Check the settings in the Decline messages from section.
+If the user that receives NDRs (or any other user that is a member of this group) is listed in this section, you should remove them by clicking the X button next to them (Fig. 19.).
+Otherwise, these users will receive NDRs whenever they send an email to this group or create/modify a task in the associated plan in Microsoft Planner.